 Please note that as the rules around rent benefit are subject to change, neither AUC nor DUWO can guarantee that you will receive rent benefit.

 Many units in the residences are for one person, but there are also many that are shared by two or more students (two- and three-room apartments, large studio apartments).
-If you live in one of these shared units, you will not be eligible for rent benefit, but your rent is much lower anyway.
-So the final cost will be quite similar.
+If you live in one of these shared units, you will not be eligible for rent benefit, but your rent is lower, meaning the final cost will be quite similar.